avajs/ava/docs/recipes/watch-mode.md

 $ npm run test:watch
 ```

+Please note that the TAP reporter is unavailable when using watch mode.

 ## Requirements

 AVA uses [`chokidar`] as the file watcher.
 It's configured as an optional dependency since `chokidar` sometimes can't be installed.
 Watch mode is not available if `chokidar` fails to install, instead you'll see a message like: